Permanent exhibition in the tower Kiek in de Kök

 The German verse reminds us that we should not forget about the poor.
 And the lower oval under the stone tablet is explaining in German: ‘In the year 1697, when in the same way, like in the year mentioned above, an indescribable famine sent by God has befallen upon us killing thousands, this stone tablet has been found and unearthed by Christoffer Schwabe, the governor of the almshouse, and put on display again to be remembered eternally.’

 The modern stairs end at the third floor.
 In order to continue to the fourth floor, the visitor has to ascend the winding stone staircase that can be accessed from the floor or the landing on the top of the modern staircase.
-There is a small kitchen hidden between the two staircases, displaying what the kitchens looked like centuries ago, and especially children tend to be enthusiastic about the roast suckling pig on the fire pit.
+There is a small kitchen hidden between the two staircases, displaying what the kitchens looked like centuries ago, and especially children tend to be enthusiastic about the turn roast on the fire pit.

-The fourth floor of the tower has been divided internally into two floors or levels and has a uniform theme — it is a dedicated Armoury Chamber where the arms and some armament from the collection of the Tallinn City Museum is showcased in glass display boxes.
+The fourth floor of the tower has been divided internally into two levels and has a uniform theme — it is a dedicated Armoury Chamber where the arms and some armament from the collection of the Tallinn City Museum is showcased in glass display boxes.
 There are armour and swords and shootings guns that were used before the advent of the firearms, back in 13 and 14 century.
 Multiple firearms from the 15th to the 20th century form a major part of the display.

 Perhaps the biggest permanent attraction of the floor is the magnificent, postcard-like view opening through the embrasures to all directions.
 There is also a toilet on that floor.
 So the top floor gives a visitor a chance to see the temporary exhibition, admire or take photos of the views, and recuperate a bit before starting to descend the narrow winding stone staircase.